eladnm/sogo_images/README.md

 # sogo_images

 Installation
+using NodeJS
+- npm install --save-dev @angular-devkit/build-angular

-- Run ng build with NodeJS
+- Run ng build
-- Move folders and files inside dust folder to server like XAMPP to use with PHP server
+- Copy folders and files inside that are inside dust folder to a server like XAMPP to use with PHP server